 Students with a degree in anthropology may take one of several post-graduate paths.
 Some continue their anthropology training in graduate schools, many at the finest graduate schools in the country.
 Others may pursue medical training.
 Historically, archaeology and cultural anthropology have appealed to students interested in education, government (foreign service), public health, business (e.g., overseas marketing), history, and ethnic/cultural studies.
 Biological anthropology has been popular with students interested in biology, medicine, dentistry, ecology, evolution, and the earth sciences.
-To get more information about what to do with an Anthropology degree follow the link.
+More information about what to do with an Anthropology degree follow can be found here.

 Anthropology students from Stony Brook have participated in numerous research programs in England, Ireland, France, Germany, Italy, Greece, Turkey, Russia, Syria, Iraq, Israel, Jordan, the Phillipines, Ethiopia, Kenya, Tanzania, Madagascar, South Africa, Costa Rica, Belize, and Peru.
 Research opportunites also exist closer to home on Long Island, including as part of ongoing research within the department.

-Students can choose from a variety of courses listed under the designators (ANP), Biological Anthropology, as well as (ANT), Cultural Anthropology and Archaeology.
-The listing for the upcoming semester can be found on the web page of the University Registrar.
+Students can choose from a variety of courses related to Biological Anthropology (ANP), Cultural Anthropology & Archaeology (ANT), and Human Evolutionary Biology (EBH).
+The listing of courses for the upcoming semester can be found on the web page of the University Registrar.
 SBU Class Find can help you search for scheduled courses in an interactive way.

-For the Spring 2017 Course Schedule, click here.
+For the Spring Semester 2024 Course Schedule, click here.

-For the Fall 2017 Permission Request Form, click here.
+For the Winter/Spring 2024 ANP/ANT course Permission Request Form, click here.